joshferrara/hahascale.lol/index.md

 ### Introduction
 Communicating through text is hard.
 Apparently, reacting to the stupid things your hilarious friends say is also difficult, because you've invented "words" like `haha`, `lol`, `rofl`, and `lmao` to show when something is funny to you.

 On top of the ridiculous words you've invented, it's _still_ impossible to tell when you think one thing is funnier than another thing.
 Is `hahaha` more or less funny than `lol`?
-More importantly, how bad do you plan to ruin the English language before you're satisfied?
+More importantly, how badly do you plan to ruin the English language before you're satisfied?
 Animals.

 ### Usage
 This system is designed to give you and your stupid friends a uniform way to communicate your reaction to funny stuff.
 It's pretty simple, but you should probably pay attention.